TSR: Trajectory-Search Rollouts for Multi-Turn RL of LLM Agents: Background and Problem Setup

-The effectiveness and stability of learning in multi-turn RL depend critically on the properties of the \emph{rollout distribution}, which directly controls the signal-to-noise ratio of advantage estimates, and which regions of the state-action space receive learning signal at all \cite{schulman2015gae,schulman2017proximalpolicyoptimizationalgorithms,mroueh2025grpo}.
+The effectiveness and stability of multi-turn RL depend critically on the properties of the \emph{rollout distribution}, which directly controls the signal-to-noise ratio of advantage estimates, and which regions of the state-action space receive a learning signal \citep{schulman2015gae,schulman2017proximalpolicyoptimizationalgorithms,mroueh2025grpo}.
 In agentic environments, however, naive stochastic rollouts often suffer from several issues: